Updated: Apr 11

-Ideally, the final cut of the season should be taken before frost to optimize forage quality and eliminate potential prussic acid risk.
+Ideally, the final cut of the season should be taken before frost to optimize forage quality and eliminate potential prussic acid risk and high nitrates.
 Prussic acid toxicity after frost can be a potential issue with sorghums when grazed, but this is usually not an issue as haylage when fully fermented.

 Nitrate toxicity is possible with warm-season annual grasses, particularly if harvested following a drought-ending rain, but again, this is also more of an issue with pasture and green-chop.
 When high nitrates occur, fermentation dissipates the nitrates as nitrogen dioxide (silo gas).